In the previous section, we factored the calculation of the sum from 1 to 100 by creating a sum function.

 int sum(int max);

-The part that specifies the variable to be used is called a temporary argument.
+In this way, the part that specifies the variables to be used is called arguments.

-The type and name of the arguments written in the function declaration.
+The types and names of arguments specified in a function declaration.

 #include <stdio.h>